ipfs-shipyard/js-crypto-key-composer/README.md

 | format | string/Array | `['raw-pem', 'pkcs8-pem']` | Limit the parsing to one or more [`formats`](#formats) |
 | password | string | | The password to use to decrypt the key |

 Meaningful [errors](src/util/errors.js) with codes are thrown if something went wrong.
-When `options.format` is an array and `inputKey` is not encoded in any of the valid formats, a `AggregatedError` is thrown, containing a `errors` property with the errors indexed by format.
+When `options.format` is an array, this function will attempt to decompose the key for the specified formats, in order and one by one.
+It will succeed if the key is using one of the formats or fail if it's using another format, throwing an AggregatedError containing a `errors` property with the errors indexed by format.

 ### composePrivateKey(decomposedKey, [options])